 Every day ordinary people in the poorest parts of the world are taking a stand against human rights violations and the denial of basic services which many of us take for granted.

-Working with established organisations in each country, Trócaire supports the work of documenting human rights violations and challenging those responsible, and empowering marginalised people, especially women, to participate in governance processes and demand accountability from their governments.
+Working with partner organisations, Trócaire supports the work of documenting human rights violations and challenging those responsible, and empowering marginalised people, especially women, to participate in governance processes and demand accountability from their governments.

-Last year, Trócaire supported 28 governance and human rights programmes reaching over 1.7 million people directly and up to 7.5 million indirectly.
+Last year, Trócaire supported governance and human rights programmes in 20 countries reaching over 1.6 million people directly and over 15 million indirectly.

 Photo: Elena Hermosa.
 Catalina Sanchez Solis, testifies at the 2013 trial of Guatemalan dictator Efraín Ríos Montt.